vuestorefront/vue-storefront/packages/core/docs/shopify/configuration.md

 ### `languageMap`

-If you supply a `languageMap` during setup this will be used to map a locale to the accepted languages.
+If you supply a `languageMap` during setup, this will be used to map a locale to the accepted languages.

 ```js
 languageMap: {